Iain McNicol: Handling of antisemitism complaints and other controversies

-In May 2019, Jon Lansman the founder of Momentum writing in the LabourList blog accused McNicol and his team of delaying action on handling antisemitism cases while he was General Secretary, and allowing a backlog of cases to build up which would damage the party and Jeremy Corbyn's leadership.
+In May 2019, Jon Lansman the founder of Momentum, a pro Corbyn organisation, writing in the LabourList blog accused McNicol and his team of delaying action on handling antisemitism cases while he was General Secretary, and allowing a backlog of cases to build up which would damage the party and Jeremy Corbyn's leadership.
+A documentary made by Panorama, and shown on the BBC, addressed these claims, which were subsequently the subject of High Court action, resulting in damages being paid both to the journalist involved, and to those Labour Party staff who had blown the whistle.

-In April 2020 a report commissioned by McNicol's successor Jennie Formby, for submission to the Equality and Human Rights Commission's investigation into anti-semitism within the Labour Party, was leaked.
+In April 2020 a report commissioned by McNicol's successor Jennie Formby into anti-semitism within the Labour Party, was leaked.
+This leak took place after the decision was made not to submit the report to the Equality and Human Rights Commission's investigation into institutional antisemitic racism.
 The report stated that WhatsApp message group transcripts published in the report showed that McNicol and members of his office failed to deal with anti-semitism cases, worked against the objectives of the leadership of the Party, worked against Labour's objective of winning the 2017 general election, and made offensive comments about Labour members, staff, and politicians.

+The EHRC Report was published in October 2020, and found the Party responsible for three breaches of the Equality Act (2010) relating to political interference in antisemitism complaints; failure to provide adequate training to those handling antisemitism complaints and harassment.
+The report went on to state that: 'The EHRC found evidence of political interference in the complaints process, with 23 instances of inappropriate involvement by the Leader of the Opposition's Office and others in the 70 files looked at.'

-On 1 May 2020, the members of an investigation panel appointed by the Labour Party to look into various aspects of the report were announced.
-In early 2021 it was announced this report would be further delayed due to concerns with the ICO investigation.
+Prior to the publication of the EHRC Report, on 1 May 2020, the members of an investigation panel appointed by the Labour Party to look into various aspects of the report were announced.
+In early 2021 it was announced this report would be delayed due to the ICO investigation into the same leaks.
+The panel was concerned that the inquiry's findings could have the potential to prejudice the ICO's work.
+The Forde Report was completed and delivered to the Labour Party on 19 July 2022.

-More leaked messages from Whatsapp groups involving McNicol were released in Al-Jazeera's 2022 documentary series "The Labour Files".
-These WhatsApp messages include Tracey Allen, a member of staff for McNicol making repeated jokes about executing political opponents such as Jeremy Corbyn and Baroness Shami Chakrabati with ice picks.
+More leaked messages from WhatsApp groups involving McNicol were released in Al-Jazeera's 2022 documentary series "The Labour Files".